A primer on semiconvex functions in general potential theories: An area formula proof of the Jensen--S odkowski theorem

 \end{thm}

-Next, we use this Area Theorem \ref{area:cor} for locally quasi-convex functions to prove a locally quasi-convex version of \emph{Alexandrov's maximum principle}, which takes the form of the following pointwise \emph{a priori} estimate.
+Next, we use this Area Theorem \ref{area:cor} for locally semiconvex functions to prove a locally semiconvex version of \emph{Alexandrov's maximum principle}, which takes the form of the following pointwise \emph{a priori} estimate.